repetier/Repetier-Firmware/README.txt

-Repetier-Firmware - the user friendly firmware by repetier  (repetierdev@googlemail.com)
+Repetier-Firmware - the fast and user friendly firmware by repetier  (repetierdev@googlemail.com)

-Version 0.33  28.9.2011
+Version 0.35  9.10.2011

 1) Introduction